-At the ordinary general meeting for the year 2014 which was held on 11 March 2015, and in pursuant to CBB's Sound Remuneration Practices, the Employee Share Incentive Scheme (the "Scheme") was approved.
+Employee Share Incentive Scheme ("Scheme") was approved at the ordinary general meeting on 11 March 2015 in pursuant to CBB's Sound Remuneration Practices.
 As a result, 19,104,000 ordinary shares amounting to BD 1.91 million were issued in 2015 to a special purpose vehicle, NBB Hawafiz SPC, to hold the beneficial interest of the shares under the scheme.
-Since then the Bank has allocated 4,156,520 ordinary shares (including bonus shares) to the employees under this Scheme.
-Un allocated shares under the Scheme are deducted from equity.
-The allocated shares under the Scheme are entitled to cash & stock dividends.
+Shares are allocated to the employees under the scheme.
+The allocated share under the Scheme are entitled to cash & stock dividend and subject to malus and clawback provisions of the Scheme.
+As at 31 December 2017 there are 15,659,167 (2016: 16,442,238) shares unallocated shares under the Scheme are educated from equity.